 Heme, an iron-containing pigment, is an essential cofactor of numerous hemoproteins.
 Virtually all cells of the human body require and synthesize heme.
 However, most heme is synthesized in the bone marrow (by erythroblasts and reticulocytes) and is incorporated into hemoglobin.
 The liver is the second most active site of heme synthesis, most of which is incorporated into cytochrome P-450 enzymes.
-Heme synthesis requires 8 enzymes ( Substrates and Enzymes of the Heme Biosynthetic Pathway and the Diseases Associated With Their Deficiency).
-These enzymes produce and transform molecular species called porphyrins (and their precursors); accumulation of these substances causes the clinical manifestations of the porphyrias.
+Heme synthesis requires 8 enzymes (see table Substrates and Enzymes of the Heme Biosynthetic Pathway Substrates and Enzymes of the Heme Biosynthetic Pathway and the Diseases Associated With Their Deficiency Porphyrias are rare disorders in which hemoglobin is abnormally metabolized due to genetic or acquired deficiencies of enzymes of the heme biosynthetic pathway.
+These deficiencies allow heme... read more ).
+These enzymes produce and transform molecular species called porphyrinogens or porphyrins (and their precursors); accumulation of these substances causes the clinical manifestations of the porphyrias.

-Porphyrias result from a deficiency of any of the last 7 enzymes of the heme biosynthetic pathway or from increased activity of the first enzyme in the pathway, ALA synthase-2 (ALAS 2).
-(Deficiency of ALAS 2 causes sideroblastic anemia rather than porphyria.)
+Porphyrias result from a deficiency of any of the last 7 enzymes of the heme biosynthetic pathway or from increased activity of the erythroid form of the first enzyme in the pathway, ALA synthase-2 (ALAS 2).
+(Deficiency of ALAS 2 causes sideroblastic anemia Sideroblastic Anemias Sideroblastic anemias are a diverse group of anemias characterized by the presence of increased serum iron, ferritin, and transferrin saturation as well as ringed sideroblasts (erythroblasts... read more rather than porphyria.)
 Single genes encode each enzyme; any of numerous possible mutations can alter the levels and/or the activity of the enzyme encoded by that gene.
 When an enzyme of heme synthesis is deficient or defective, its substrate and any other heme precursors normally modified by that enzyme may accumulate in bone marrow, liver, skin, or other tissues and have toxic effects.
 These precursors may appear in excess in the blood and be excreted in urine, bile, or stool.

 Asymptomatic patients, including suspected carriers and people who are between attacks, are evaluated similarly.
-However, the tests are less sensitive in these circumstances; measurement of RBC or WBC enzyme activity is considerably more sensitive.
-Genetic analysis is highly accurate and preferentially used within families when the mutation is known.
-Prenatal testing (involving amniocentesis or chorionic villus sampling) is possible but rarely indicated.
+However, the tests are less sensitive in these circumstances; measurement of red blood cell or white blood cell enzyme activity is considerably more sensitive.
+However, assays for many of the enzymes of the pathway (eg, uroporphyrinogen III cosynthase [urogen 3 synthase], coproporphyrinogen oxidase [CPOX], protoporphyrinogen oxidase [PPOX], ferrochelatase [FECH]) are not generally or commercially available.